xko/aiven-kafkapg/README.md

 - `aiven.kafkapg.FromKafkaToConsole` consumes messages and prints to console, ignoring the errors
 - `aiven.kafkapg.FromKafkaToPg` consumes messages and stores to Postgres, currently fails on errors ("dead-letters" behavior is still TBD)

-The last two read data from postgres.
+The remaining two read data from postgres.
 Both accept host name as an argument, defaulting to all hosts.
 E.g. :
 -  `bin/sbt "runMain  aiven.kafkapg.FromPgLast10Records storm"` will show to see last 10 records from host "storm"
 -  `bin/sbt "runMain  aiven.kafkapg.FromPgAvgCPULastHour"` will show average of the CPU load across all hosts during last hour or None if there are no records